AltreX/ggstcheatsheet/README.md

 # ggstcheatsheet

 ## Description
-One pages web app for ggst damages modifiers and combo dammage calculation
+One page web app for ggst damages modifiers and combo dammage calculation

 ## Usage
 Open the html file in your browser (you need internet connection to be able to retreive the dependencies)